 Are you asking the right SDR Interview questions in your hiring process?

 Recruiting and hiring sales development representatives (SDRs) can be extremely difficult.
 Knowing the right SDR interview questions to ask is key.
-Let’s face it, when recruiting your sales development team, you are typically speaking with people who are accustomed to answering tough questions and manufacturing appealing answers to them.
+Let’s face it, when building your sales development team, you are typically speaking with people who are accustomed to answering tough questions and manufacturing appealing answers to them.
 Make no mistake, these are characteristics you likely need your candidate to possess, but you also want to uncover what’s beneath the surface.
 Chances are, if you are asking generic questions, you are going to get equally generic answers.

 In recent years, as more businesses have started segmenting their sales teams, the demand for SDR’s has skyrocketed.
 When on average 45% of revenues are sourced by the SDR team, it is not surprising that 1/3 of sales leaders say their biggest challenge is recruiting for their SDR roles.
 With the sales development job role being the most “important sales process innovation in the last 10 years”, hiring the right candidate is crucial for any organization.